elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/013-obfuscations.md

 ### Copyright (C) 2004  Christian Neukirchen
 ```

-When run, this code prints out <i>"Merry christmas, ... and a happy new year! --chris2"</i> by randomly filling in each character in a little command line animation.
+When run, this code prints out <i>"Merry christmas, ... and a happy new year! --chris2"</i> by randomly filling in each character in a little animation.
 After some folks commented on how cool this hack was, someone inevitably asked how it was done, which lead another Ruby hacker Michael Neumann to post his guess to the list.
 Here is what he said:

 >Pretty easy (except drawing the tree :).
 Write the source-code first, then `base64` encode it, and insert newlines/whitespace to make the picture.

-At the time, I was way too much of a beginner with Ruby to fully appreciate the solution discussion, and mostly just chalked it up to magic.
-But now, the above statement is immediately obvious to me, and since it wasn't really further explained in the mailing list thread, I can give an example for those who are in the same shoes now that I was in a few years ago.
+At the time, I was too much of a beginner with Ruby to fully appreciate the solution discussion, and mostly just chalked it up to magic.
+But now, the above statement is immediately obvious to me, and since it wasn't further explained in the mailing list thread, I can give an example for those who are in the same shoes now that I was in a few years ago.

 What I didn't know at the time is that `Base64` is an encoding that allows you to translate any binary data into purely printable characters by converting the contents into a string of characters that uses basic alphanumeric values.
 I would have known that if I read the documentation for Ruby's `Base64` standard library, but again, I was a newbie at the time. :)